Recently added item(s) ×

 Today, many believe the three corners of the cookies represent the three-cornered hat that Haman wore.
 By eating an image of his hat, we are symbolically eradicating his memory.
 Others say they represent Haman's ears, in reference to the Jews defeating their enemy's ears.

 No matter why we eat hamantaschen, they are always delicious!
-Here is one, traditional recipe from The Hidden Hostess to get you started:
+Give this traditional recipe from The Hidden Hostess a try to make these a part of your Purim celebration this year:

 Ingredients – Dough: